How to Quickly Plan Lessons

 When training as a teacher, nobody taught me how to write a lesson plan.
 I picked it up as I went along, combining lots of lesson plans into one I was happy with.
 Even when I had a proforma I was happy with, it would still take me hours to plan a single lesson.
 Something was wrong here - I was spending nearly three times longer planning the lesson as I did delivering it!

-This hub is the collection of my own experience.
+This article is the collection of my own experience.
 It is filled with the advice I have picked up over the years from lots of different practitioners.
 It is not the only way to lesson plan - it is what I find effective.
 If you are new to the profession, or just trying to freshen up your planning, I hope you can find something that is useful to you here.
 I can now plan a two hour observed lesson in 30minutes.

 1. What is your topic?